 Resource Description and Access

 This website contains current information regarding the implementation of RDA in Australia as well as the development and implementation of RDA worldwide.
-The site is updated regularly and any progress towards implementation in Australia will be notified through this site and through the Australian discussion list on RDA
+The site is updated regularly.
+Libraries can discuss RDA implementation, share information and raise issues via the Australian discussion list on RDA

 The Joint Steering Committee for the Development of RDA (JSC) has developed a replacement for AACR called RDA: Resource Description and Access.
 Further background information on the development of RDA is available at the JSC site.
 ACOC is represented on the JSC and is a joint author of RDA.